 Then it flew back up and roosted in a tree trying to plot how it could get my chickens.
 I realized it was a hawk and pointed it out to my dogs so they’d begin to bark and scare it away.
 It worked thankfully.

-So it is hard to determine if a hawk has preyed upon your chickens.
-They don’t leave much of a trace because they are able to carry your chickens off with out much disturbance.
+It is hard to determine if a hawk has preyed upon your chickens.
+They don’t leave much of a trace because they are able to carry your chickens off without much disturbance.

 However, they are most likely to attack your flock during daylight hours.
 So keep a close eye out for hawks to give you a better clue if they are a threat to your birds.

 Owls are very similar to hawks.
 They are big enough to be able to haul off your chickens without leaving much of a sign.

 However, they make it even harder because they usually strike at night.
 It is actually quite terrifying that if they get in your coop, they’ll sneak right up to a sleeping chicken on the roosting bar.

 Then they’ll attack them and carry the bird off.

 I had an interesting encounter last night.
 We were outside skinning a deer again.
 (It’s deer season, and we are taking full advantage of it.)

 Well, my husband went down to the barn to pull out his tractor because we use it with a boom pole to hang the deer on it while we are working on it.